-REL 935a, Understanding Congregations in Context: An Exercise in Practical Theology.
+REL 935b, Understanding Congregations in Context: An Exercise In Practical Theology.
 This course is for students who wish to gain and practice skills for understanding congregations in context.
-While this implies many things for leadership, the course focuses not only on the work of the pastor/priest/minister.
-Still, it certainly can strengthen the ability of anyone, ordained or lay, in the work of congregational leadership in all its dimensions.
+It aims to strengthen the ability of anyone, ordained or lay, in the work of congregational leadership in all its dimensions.
 This is not a "how to" course in relation to any of the dimensions of congregational life.
-That is, we do not worry much about technical aspects of teaching, preaching, leading worship, and so on.
 Nor is it a "how to" course in relation to problems such as congregational decline or conflict.
-Rather, this is a "how to understand" course intended to aid congregational leaders in gaining a holistic and integrated and empirically grounded sense of particular congregations as dynamic spiritual and social institutions.
-Christian A. Scharen.
+Rather, this is a "how to understand" course intended to aid congregational leaders in gaining a holistic, integrated, and empirically grounded sense of particular congregations as dynamic spiritual and social institutions.
+Christian Scharen.